Open Source LMS with React and Node.js

 If everything goes as expected, next semester I will start my final project for my university degree.
 I decided to take advantage of that "obligation" to make something useful for the community and at the same time improve my React and Node.js skills.
-That's how I arrived to the idea of building an Open Source Learning Management System.
+That's how I arrived at the idea of building an Open Source Learning Management System.

-In the last days, I've been searching the web and the GitHub repositories for JS LMS projects, trying to see if there's anything like that already going on, but I haven't found any with a strong presence (which is good news).
+In the last few days, I've been searching the web and the GitHub repositories for JS LMS projects, trying to see if there's anything like that already going on, but I haven't found any with a strong presence (which is good news).
 I'm not sure if I would start the project if somebody else already did.
-Maybe I would anyway! :)
+Maybe I would anyway!

-Of course there are other LMS with APIs and modern stacks, like Canvas LMS or Blackboard (41% of market share), D2L, Kaanu, but they are not using the same stack I want to use and they are not targeting developers.
+Of course, there are other LMS with APIs and modern stacks, like Canvas LMS or Blackboard (41% of market share), D2L, Kaanu, but they are not using the same stack I want to use and they are not targeting developers.
 At the same time, I feel that having more open source options out there would be better for everyone.

 I know it sounds like a very strong commitment for just one person and a humongous side-project (as I'm still working full-time), but this is going to be like a playground for me, where I can learn about the tech I like and at the same time produce something useful.